Contract Declaration

 recv MsgType { } | Message handlers |

 Contracts are intentionally simple.
 They hold state, initialize it, and handle messages.
-All business logic lives in standalone functions that use effects.
+Business logic lives in impl blocks on storage structs, keeping related behavior cohesive.